wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/approaches-to-ctrl-sys-design.rst

 .. note:: This article includes sections of `Controls Engineering in FRC <https://file.tavsys.net/control/controls-engineering-in-frc.pdf>`__ by Tyler Veness with permission.

-When desigining a control system for your robot, there are a number of different approaches to take.
+When designing a control system for your robot, there are a number of different approaches to take.
 They range from very simple approaches, to advanced and complex ones.
 Each has *tradeoffs*.
 Some will work better than others in different situations, some require more mathematical analysis than others.

 Teams should prioritize picking the easiest strategy which enables success on the field.
-However, as you do experiemnts, keep in mind there is almost always a "next-step" to take to improve your field performance.
+However, as you do experiments, keep in mind there is almost always a "next-step" to take to improve your field performance.

 FeedForward vs. FeedBack
 ------------------------

 There are two broad categories of strategies in control system design:

-**Feed-Forward** refers to the class of algorithms which incorporate knowledge of how the mechanism under control is *expected* to operate.
+**Feedforward** refers to the class of algorithms which incorporate knowledge of how the mechanism under control is *expected* to operate.
 Using this "model" of operation, the control input is chosen to make the mechanism get close to where it should be.

-**Feed-Back** refers to the class of algorithms which use sensors to *measure* what a mechanism is doing, and issue corrective commands to move a mechnaism from where it actually is, to where you want it to be.
+**Feedback** refers to the class of algorithms which use sensors to *measure* what a mechanism is doing, and issue corrective commands to move a mechanism from where it actually is, to where you want it to be.

 They are not mutually exclusive - many techniques will use these concepts simultaneously.

 Start with FeedForward
 -----------------------

-Because most FRC mechanisms can be manufactured to be have well-defined behavior and can be easily modeled, it's generally encouraged to look into feed-forward techniques first.
+Because most FRC mechanisms can be manufactured to be have well-defined behavior and can be easily modeled, it's generally encouraged to look into feedforward techniques first.

 How do you expect your system to behave?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^